otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 ## What about data errors?

-These are corrected in a rather more ddifficult way &ndash; the data may have been defective prior obtaining them, or we may have done something wrong.
+These are corrected in a rather more difficult way &ndash; the data may have been defective prior obtaining them, or we may have done something wrong.
 We attempt to minimalize number of any mistakes and we are working on an elegant way to correct defective data.

 ## I do not see the Constitutional Court.
 Why?